Go Live

 ⚠️

-Needs confirmation: Exact rate limit thresholds, error code catalog, and retry guidance still need to be documented.
+Needs confirmation: Error code catalog and retry guidance still need to be documented.

-If your production workflow depends on asynchronous transaction updates, prepare your webhook infrastructure before launch.
+If your production workflow depends on transaction status changes after execution, prepare your monitoring and reconciliation process before launch.

 • retry internal processing safely when downstream systems fail